pakerfeldt/knx-mqtt/README.md

 ## Supported KNX DPTs
 See [supported-dpts](https://github.com/pakerfeldt/knx-mqtt/blob/main/supported-dpts).
+Let me know if you're missing a specific DPT.

 ## Migrating from knx-mqtt-bridge
 If you’re transitioning from [knx-mqtt-bridge](https://github.com/pakerfeldt/knx-mqtt-bridge), the NodeJS version of this bridge, you’ll find the migration relatively straightforward.
 The configurations are similar enough to make the transition smooth.
+This library might initially support fewer DPTs and TLS is not yet supported for MQTT.

 ## Caveats
 This app does not yet support MQTT over TLS.